Putin fans are said to have carried out attacks on Russian authorities

 Another suspected arsonist was a 67-year-old named Olga, reports yahoo news citing Russian sources.
 On March 27, the woman tried to light two Molotov cocktails and throw them into a draft office in the city of Nizhny Tagil.
 The city with around 360,000 inhabitants is located in the Sverdlovsk Oblast in the central Urals, north of the million-strong metropolis of Yekaterinburg.

 But she was stopped by a police officer.
-She too was allegedly taken in by a scammer who taught her how to make Molotov cocktails, the report says.
+She, too, allegedly fell for a scammer who taught her how to make Molotov cocktails, the report said.
 However, the report does not reveal who the alleged fraudsters are supposed to have been.
 For example, whether they belonged to the Russian opposition.
 Meanwhile, nervousness in Russia seems to be growing because of the expected Ukrainian counter-offensive.

 Russia: nervous about expected Ukrainian counter-offensive?